-With the second definition of the amplitude of the LVZ given by equation (2), which accentuates regions with a mid-crustal shear velocity minimum, the amplitude at the Songpan-Ganzi Terrane location grows to about -10%.
+[40] With the second definition of the amplitude of the LVZ given by equation (2), which accentuates regions with a mid-crustal shear velocity minimum, the amplitude at the Songpan-Ganzi Terrane location grows to about -10%.
 At the northern Lhasa Terrane location, however, the amplitude becomes positive, equal to about +3%.
 Thus, with this definition, a high amplitude LVZ is identified beneath the Songpan-Ganzi Terrane, but no LVZ exists beneath the northern Lhasa Terrane.
-Figure 11b uses this definition for the amplitude of the LVZ and much of central Tibet does not have a LVZ.
+Figure 12b uses this definition for the amplitude of the LVZ and much of central Tibet does not have a LVZ.
 Rather, the LVZ is focused in a ring around the periphery of Tibet, with the largest amplitudes in northern Tibet.

-6.2 The distribution and connectivity of LVZs in the Tibetan middle crust
+6.2.
+The Distribution and Connectivity of LVZs in the Tibetan Middle Crust

-Although the two definitions of the amplitude of the LVZ beneath Tibet at 30 km depth provide somewhat different information about the details of the geometry of the LVZ, the general picture that emerges is coherent (Fig. 11a,b) and has five principal characteristics.
+[41] Although the two definitions of the amplitude of the LVZ beneath Tibet at 30 km depth provide somewhat different information about the details of the geometry of the LVZ, the general picture that emerges is coherent (Figures 12a and 12b) and has five principal characteristics.
 (1) Low velocities in the mid-crust exist across most of the high Tibetan Plateau.
 (2) The distribution of the amplitude of the LVZ is not uniform.
 In fact, the largest amplitudes (i.e., lowest mid-crustal shear wave speeds) are found predominantly around the periphery of Tibet.
-The largest amplitudes for the LVZ are in the western Qiangtang Terrane and the northern Songpan-Ganzi Terrane directly south of the Tarmin and Qaidam basins.
+The largest amplitudes for the LVZ are in the western Qiangtang Terrane and the northern Songpan-Ganzi Terrane directly south of the Tarim and Qaidam basins.
 Large amplitudes are also observed in the southern Lhasa Terrane along the entire Himalayan front and in the eastern Songpan-Ganzi Terrane, where it turns the corner and is sandwiched between the Sichuan Basin and the Qiangtang Terrane.
 This region is sometimes further divided into the Bayan Har and Chuandian blocks, although these sub-regions are not specifically identified in Figure 1.
 (3) A LVZ characterized by a vertically localized minimum wave speed is found predominantly in the peripheral regions of Tibet.
-Strong anomalies (oranges and reds on Fig. 11b) are coincident with locations where the Rayleigh wave dispersion curves have negative slopes below 15 sec period as seen in Figure 6.
+Strong anomalies (oranges and reds in Figure 12b) are coincident with locations where the Rayleigh wave dispersion curves have negative slopes below 15 s period as seen in Figure 6.
 Although low mid-crustal wave speeds can be found throughout much of Tibet, a low velocity minimum near 30 km depth is a feature found predominantly near the boundaries of Tibet.
 (4) Mid-crustal LVZs are large-scale features characterized by spatial continuity and connectivity, although there are variations in their amplitudes.
-(5) Mid-crustal LVZs cut across surface tectonic features within Tibet and, in particular, do not honor the surface expressions of faults.
+(5) Midcrustal LVZs cut across surface tectonic features within Tibet and, in particular, do not honor the surface expressions of faults at large scales.
+However, small-scale local features in faults or small-scale sharp velocity transitions across major faults could be smeared out or damped out in our tomography because our tomography has a resolution about 100-200 km.

-6.3 Do LVZs in the Tibetan middle crust imply the presence of partial melt or aqueous fluids?
+6.3.
+Do LVZs in the Tibetan Middle Crust Imply the Presence of Partial Melt or Aqueous Fluids?